BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 ### SHOC

-The Scalable Heterogeneous Computing benchmark suite SHOC, presented by Danalis et. al. [@danalis2010scalable], offer an alternative benchmark suite and unlike OpenDwarfs and Rodinia, supports multiple nodes using MPI for distributed parallelism.
+The Scalable Heterogeneous Computing benchmark suite SHOC, presented by Danalis et al. [@danalis2010scalable], offer an alternative benchmark suite and unlike OpenDwarfs and Rodinia, supports multiple nodes using MPI for distributed parallelism.
 It also has not been structured into the dwarf taxonomy but rather the benchmarks it encompasses have been categorised according according to two major sets, whether the application performs a stress test role -- which assess the device capabilities --  or acts as a performance test -- which measure host / system performance usually on synthetic kernels.
 SHOC supports multiple programming models including OpenCL, CUDA and OpenACC, with benchmarks ranging from targeted tests of particular low-level hardware features to a handful of application kernels.
 The variety of language implementations for each benchmark application, was one of the original motivators for its construction.